-- (ii) All mandatory and voluntary participants are required to complete the individual or group job search training with employer contacts no later than 60 days after the WPA is approved.
-The participant is required to have completed and submit verification of the completion of a minimum of 12 employer contacts within 30 days of the approved WPA.
-The participant is required to have completed and submit verification of 24 employer contacts within 60 days of the approved WPA. - (iii) Disqualification: [Failure to complete each element of the individual and group job search training with employer contacts component is subject to disqualification from SNAP, unless good cause exists] No physically or mentally fit individual 16 years of age or older and under the age of 60 will be eligible to participate in SNAP if the individual fails or refuses, without good cause, to comply with work requirements. - (c) Successful completion: Participants who complete the individual or group job search and employer contact component within 90 days of the date of approval for newly certified and ongoing benefits are eligible for the transportation reimbursement, subject to available funding.
+(iv) All mandatory and voluntary participants are required to complete the community service no later than 90 days after the WPA is approved. - (c) Disqualification: Failure to complete each element of the community service component is subject to disqualification from SNAP, unless good cause exists. - (d) Successful completion: Participants who complete the community service component within 90 days of the date of approval for newly certified and ongoing benefits are eligible for the transportation reimbursement, subject to available funding.